willyywt/willyywt.github.io/_posts/2021-10-23-introducing-age-minisign.md

 * For encryption: [age](https://github.com/FiloSottile/age) (or use 7-zip when using file archive)
 * For signing: [minisign](https://github.com/jedisct1/minisign)

-## Priciples for cryptography design
+## Principles for cryptography design
 (TODO: these principles need to be heavily elaborated and refer to lots of available references)
 * Compatibility is evil: Compatibility always compromises cryptography security.
 * "Open Standard" is the problem itself.
 Programs need to work in narrower cases first then expand to general cases, especially for programs in alpha stages